Glucuronolactone reductase

-L-gulono-1,4-lactone + NADP+ D-glucurono-3,6-lactone + NADPH + H+

-Thus, the two substrates of this enzyme are L-gulono-1,4-lactone and NADP+, whereas its 3 products are D-glucurono-3,6-lactone, NADPH, and H+.
+The two substrates of this enzyme are L-gulono-1,4-lactone and oxidised nicotinamide adenine dinucleotide phosphate (NADP+).
+Its products are [-glucurono-3,6-lactone, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is L-gulono-1,4-lactone:NADP+ 1-oxidoreductase.
 Other names in common use include GRase, and gulonolactone dehydrogenase.
 This enzyme participates in ascorbate and aldarate metabolism.